NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

 For each processed Spark application, the Qualification tool generates two main fields to help quantify the expected acceleration of migrating a Spark application or query to GPU.

 1. `Estimated GPU Duration`: predicted runtime of the app if it was run on GPU.
-It is the sum add of the accelerated operator durations along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.
+It is the sum of the accelerated operator durations and ML functions duration(if applicable) along with durations that could not run on GPU because they are unsupported operators or not SQL/Dataframe.
 2. `Estimated Speed-up`: the estimated speed-up is simply the original CPU duration of the app divided by the estimated GPU duration.
 That will estimate how much faster the application would run on GPU.